GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

     Jobs also appear on the [**Cloud Scheduler** page](https://console.cloud.google.com/cloudscheduler) in the Cloud Console.
 On that page, you can view execution logs for each job by clicking **View** in the **Logs** column.

-## Test the automated cleanup
+## Test the automated tagging

+1. Create a test instance labeled `env=test`:

+        gcloud compute instances create idle-test --zone=us-central1-a --machine-type=f1-micro \
+          --labels=env=test

-1. Create a test instance labeled `env=test` with a two-minute TTL:
+1. Create a second test instance labeled `env=test` with deletion enabled:

-        gcloud compute instances create cleanup-test --zone=us-central1-a --machine-type=f1-micro \
+        gcloud compute instances create deletion-test --zone=us-central1-a --machine-type=f1-micro \
-          --labels=env=test,ttl=2
+          --labels=env=test,delete=true

-1. Check that the new instance has started successfully.
+1. Check that the new instances have started successfully.

-        gcloud compute instances list
+        gcloud compute instances list --format='table(name,status,labels.list())'

-1. Wait two minutes and run the same command again:
+1. Wait 14 days and run the same command again:

-        gcloud compute instances list
+        gcloud compute instances list --format='table(name,status,labels.list())'

+    The `idle-test` instance should be shown as `RUNNING` with the label `delete=true` now applied.
-    The instance should have been automatically deleted.
+    The `deletion-test` instance should have been automatically deleted.
+(It may still be listed with `STATUS` of `TERMINATED`.)

+1. Delete marked instance by passing a list of them to the `delete` command:

+        gcloud compute instances delete |\
+        $(gcloud compute instances list --filter='labels.delete=true' --format='value(name)')

 You can also see the Cloud Function execution results, including the name of the deleted instance, by viewing the Cloud Function logs from the
 [**Cloud Functions** page](https://pantheon.corp.google.com/functions/list) in the Cloud Console.